isabel-amaral/feup-ldts-Frogger/docs/README.md

 Our game arena consists in a large agglomeration of movable elements such as cars, tree trunks and turtles, as well as a single frog.
-Given the need of having different arenas with different complexities in each one of the three levels, we found that having one single factory class (MovableElementsFactory) responsible for randomly creating the different instances of MovableElement objects according to the current game level, passed to this class as an attribute, was an easier solution than just having a concrete creator for each level.
+Given the need of having different arenas with different complexities in each one of the three levels, we found that having one single factory class (MovableElementsFactory) responsible for randomly creating the different instances of pt.up.fe.ldts.cars.MovableElement objects according to the current game level, passed to this class as an attribute, was an easier solution than just having a concrete creator for each level.

 #### The Pattern: